ManojDevelper/Archimedis/src/data/blog/how-to-edit-a-scientific-manuscript-or-research-paper.md

 ---
 author_image: palani-director.png
-author: ContentConcepts
+author: Ravindran
-bio: Manuscript Editing Services
+bio: Head - Formulation Development
-title: Five Reasons Why Bi-layer Splits During Coating
+title: Three Strategies to Improve Structural Integrity of Bi-layer Tablets
 date: 2021-02-11T18:30:00.000Z
 previewImage: blog_2.png
 excerpt: Bi-layer tablets are not only difficult to compress.
 They also carry